Supplies Needed For New Puppy

 A good tag is always a must for easy identification.

-All my dogs are micro-chipped before they leave for safety.
+All my dogs are micro-chipped by us before they leave for safety.
 You never know when one will run away and even if he loses his collar he can still be identified and returned to you instead of being put down at a shelter.
 Since they are done here they can always be traced back to us if the owner cannot be contacted.
 This gives us peace of mind that should any of our babies end up in a shelter, recue etc.. we will be contacted and can get them back here safely if needed.

 **Your puppy does come with a Collar and Leash